CombatCovid/website-ux-design/CONTRIB.md

 ## Development
+**Technology stack**: GraphQL, Apollo, Vuejs, Gridsome

-Are you experienced with this stack, or know people experienced with this stack?
+Are you experienced with this technology stack?
+Do know people experienced with this stack?
 - [x] Designer(s) with frontend backend experience
 - [ ] Backend developer(s) with expertise in GraphQL and apollo
 - [ ] Frontend developer(s) experienced with Vuejs and apollo